jamescush003-code/4th-Down-Decision-Model/README.md

 ## Main Goal

-On any 4th-down scenario, accurately tell a coach which option (go for it, kick a field goal, or punt) gives their team the best chance of winning the game.
+On any 4th-down scenario, this project plans to accurately tell a coach which option (go for it, kick a field goal, or punt) gives their team the best chance of winning the game, including how clock-management affects that decision (bleeding clock, rushing a snap, etc.).

 ## Plan